Lines on K3-sextics with simple singularities: Abstract

 \section{Abstract}

-We advance our understanding of the configurations of low degree smooth rational curves on (quasi-)polarized complex \KK-surfaces.
-We apply our efficient approach to classify the configurations of at least $36$ lines on \KK-sextics with at worst A--D--E singularities.
-As an unexpected outcome of the further analysis of configurations of lines, we characterize a certain class of infinite dihedral groups of birational automorphisms of \KK-sextics.
-Besides, we show that no \KK-sextic can contain a Kummer configuration of lines, and we give a complete account of the line configurations on closest analogue of Kummer \KK-octics or quartics, \viz. the so-called Humbert \KK-sextics.
+We advance our understanding of the configurations of low degree smooth rational curves on (quasi-)polarized complex $K3$-surfaces.
+We apply our efficient approach to classify the configurations of at least $36$ lines on $K3$-sextics with at worst A--D--E singularities.
+Besides, we characterize a certain class of infinite dihedral groups of birational automorphisms of $K3$-sextics, we show that no $K3$-sextic can contain a Kummer configuration of lines, and we give a complete account of the line configurations on the closest analogue of Kummer $K3$-octics or quartics, \viz. the so-called Humbert $K3$-sextics.